electricbookworks/paged-wp/README.md

 Add your custom CSS to the Custom CSS editor and click 'Save Settings'.
 If you already have a paged-preview tab open, refresh it to see your changes.

+The paged layout depends on Paged Media CSS properties, such as `@page`, and specifically those supported by PagedJS.
+See the [PagedJS page](https://www.pagedmedia.org/paged-js/) for more details.

 ## Technical information